sophister/react-auth-simple/README.md

         </div>
     );
 }
-// Usually checking current use logging state is an async operation
+// Usually checking current user login state is an async operation
-// So we should render some temporary view when we don't get logging state yet function renderLoginChecking() {
+// So we should render some temporary view when we don't get login state yet function renderLoginChecking() {
     return (
         <span>Loading...</span>